-- 21. Further, Appellant did not meet its burden on the fifth issue.
-Alley obstructions are an existing condition not caused by the Project.
-Delivery vehicles are currently able to use the alley notwithstanding these obstructions.
-The Applicant and City provided AutoTurn diagrams showing Project delivery vehicles will be able to access the alley and loading berths.
-Exhibits 26, 28.
-Mr. Rose confirmed a delivery truck could enter the loading berth. - 22.
-Finally, Appellant did not meet its burden on the sixth issue.
-The traffic analysis prepared by the Applicant and reviewed by SDCI considered the cumulative impacts of all three projects and concluded the Project would not result in new significant adverse transportation impacts.
-Exhibit 25 (Appendix J). - 23.
-The Appellant has not demonstrated that additional mitigation measures are required to mitigate transportation impacts, including alley impacts.
-Appellant did not demonstrate that any new significant adverse impacts would warranting mitigation.
-The City's SEPA Ordinance limits the mitigation that may be imposed on projects downtown to mitigate transportation impacts.
-For residential projects, mitigation is limited to signage, provision of information on transit and ride-sharing programs, bicycle parking and transportation management plans.
-SMC 25.05.675.R.2d.
-For nonresidential projects, mitigation is limited to provision of transit incentives including transit pass subsidies; signage; improvements to pedestrian and vehicular operations, signalization, turn channelization, right-of-way dedication, street widening, or other improvements proportionate to the project; and transportation management plans.
-The Department required a dock management plan.
-Exhibit 20.
-Appellant has not established that additional mitigation allowed by SMC 25.05.675 is warranted. - 24.
+- 12. Because Appellant's Notice of Appeal issues related to transportation have been dismissed pursuant to RCW 43.21C.500, the Hearing Examiner declines to rule on the sufficiency of the evidence submitted by Appellant to demonstrate significant impacts related to transportation impacts. - 13.
 Appellant did not meet its burden to show that the Interpretation was in error.
 SMC 23.54.035.C.2.c provides that loading berth length may be reduced to 25 feet "[w]here the Director finds, after consulting with the property user, that site design and use of the property will not result in vehicles extending beyond the property line."
-The Applicant provided analysis to the Department demonstrating that most delivery vehicles will fit within the two 25-foot berths and that longer delivery vehicles will fit within the 35-foot berth.
-Exhibits 26, 28.
+The Applicant provided analysis to the Department, demonstrating that most delivery vehicles will fit within the two 25-foot berths and that longer delivery vehicles will fit within the 35-foot berth.
 Ms. King testified that the Department reviewed and agreed with this analysis.
 The Appellant provided evidence that some larger trucks would not fit in the loading berths, but trucks longer than 26 feet are not allowed to service the Project under a condition contained in the Decision.
-Exhibit 20.
-Applicant and City demonstrated that the Project's loading berths will accommodate trucks up to 26 feet in length without vehicles extending over the property line. - 25.
+Applicant and City demonstrated that the Project's loading berths will accommodate trucks up to 26 feet in length without vehicles extending over the property line. - 14.
 The design review process strives to incorporate public comment, while also offering the oversight of experienced design professionals.
 The public has had the opportunity to provide their comments, and those comments are reflected in the record and in the Board's recommendations.
-The Appellant has not shown that the Director's Decision accepting the recommendations of the Board was clearly erroneous.
+The Appellants have not shown that the Director's Decision accepting the recommendations of the Board, including departures from the development standards, was clearly erroneous. - 15.
+Appellant alleged that the Project is not consistent with Downtown and Belltown Design Guideline C6.
+The Board specifically identified Downtown Guideline C6 as a Priority Guideline in its review, and the record reflects conformance of the proposal with Guideline C6.